Frequently Asked Questions

 Penalties for Non-Compliance

-The Tennessee Board of Utility Regulation will have full discretion to order reasonable sanctions against the utility that the board member represents.
-This can include, but is not limited to losing the ability for the utility to accept grants and issue debt.
-If the board member is found verdict of guilty on any of the charges, then the suspension shall be made permanent and the board member will be ineligible for re-election.
+The Tennessee Board of Utility Regulation has full discretion to order reasonable sanctions against the utility that the board member represents.
+These can include but are not limited to, losing the utility's ability to accept grants and issue debt.
+If the board member is found guilty of any of the charges, then the suspension shall be made permanent, and the board member will be ineligible for re-election.